mozilla/addon-sdk/AOM Native Jetpack Support.md

 `type`, or `strictCompatibility`.
 However, `targetApplication` and `updateURL` are more tricky.

 The `package.json` spec has a `engines` key, so we could have `{ "engines" : { "firefox" : ">=25" } }` in the SDK extension's
-`package.json`, but then how would work with an `update.rdf` when using a `updateURL`?  does the targetApplication information in the `install.rdf` get compared with the `update.rdf`?  even if so I think that we can have an `update.rdf` file used with a `package.json` file, and possibly offer this functionality via an `update.json` file in the future.
-This is a feature that our current user base may be dependant on along with tools like [McCoy](https://developer.mozilla.org/docs/McCoy) and AMO that use `update.rdf` and would have to be udpated to use an alternative.
+`package.json`, but then how would work with an `update.rdf` when using a `updateURL`?
+I think it would be best to have an `update.rdf` file used with a `package.json` file in phase 1, and possibly offer the updating functionality via an `update.json` file in a future, completely separate, project.

 So as far as I can tell we will have to ensure that it is possible to still use an `update.rdf` file.
-This may seem odd to new comers, and introducing an `update.json` might be worth considering if we find that to be the case.

 Also I think adding these keys to the `package.json` spec is not a problem.